pedrosans/cxhkd/README.md

 # cxhkd

-per context hotkey daemon
+Per context X hotkey daemon

-Commands and keys are defined in the config module `~/.config/cxhkd/cxhkd.py`.
+Commands and keys are defined in the config module: `~/.config/cxhkd/cxhkd.py`

+* Code/mask pair in the accelerator strings are cached
+* Only handles key presses (ignores key release and mapping notify)
+* Grabs the keyboard if the pressed code/mask identifies a context with nested contexts, starting a key streak
+* Any key, but the modifiers, not listed in the current context stops the streak (no dedicated key)

 ### Example config file